sensejs/sensejs/website/docs/overview/injection.md

 -  Constructor parameters injection, which is exactly what your expected for a common IoC framework

--  Interceptors provided injectable support, which is the most powerful and elegant part of SenseJs.
+-  Middleware provided injectable support, which is the most powerful and elegant part of SenseJs.
 In this article, we'll show you that it's very useful when combining with a traceable logger.

 -  Method parameters injection, based on which the `@sensejs/http` and `@sensejs/kafka` handle requests and messages,